$5 million settlement

-Indianapolis Whiplash Injuries Lawyer Helps Win Compensation
+Our Indianapolis Whiplash Injuries Lawyer Helps Win Compensation

 A common myth is that accident victims who complain of neck pain are just malingering, trying to dip into the deep pockets of insurance companies to get money they don’t deserve.
-In fact, insurance companies themselves often try to downplay the seriousness of claimants’ whiplash injuries in order to maintain their own profitability.
+In fact, insurance companies themselves often try to downplay the seriousness of claimants’ whiplash injuries in order maintain their own profitability.

 You don’t have to be in a high-speed collision to sustain serious and extremely painful injuries.
 In fact, a vehicle’s occupants can be hurt even if the vehicle itself emerges from the collision undamaged.
 One of the most common injuries in low-speed impacts is whiplash, a term used to describe a range of neck injuries caused by sudden distortions of the neck.
 It occurs when the neck is pushed forward then “whipped” quickly backward (or vice versa).

 Speak with a Whiplash Injury Attorney in Indiana Today

 If you have been in an Indiana car accident, you may need the experience and determination of the Indianapolis whiplash lawyers of Stephenson Rife in order to obtain fair compensation for your injuries.
 We know the tactics insurance companies use and are fully prepared to fight for the compensation you deserve.
 Our initial consultation is free, and there are no fees to you unless and until we win your case.

 Let us handle the legal hurdles, investigations and negotiations involved with winning a settlement, while you concentrate on your recovery.
 Call us today for a free consultation to determine the best way forward.

 Why Choose Us